OuhscBbmc/redcap-manual-v1/designadv/econsent.md

    ![Add consent form](images/econsent/add-consent.jpg){width="80%"}

-- Number the consent form (e.g., 1.0) next to *Consent form version.*
+- Number the consent form (e.g., 1.0) next to *Consent form version.* If you have used Multi-Language Management, you should type "1.0 en" to indicate the English version of the form.
 - Use the dropdown menu next to *Placement of consent form* to choose the placeholder variable you called *consent.*
 - Click on the tab for *Consent Form (Inline PDF).
 - Click *Browse* and find the pdf on your computer.
 Open it.
 - Click *Add new consent form* to save your work

    ![Upload consent form](images/econsent/upload-consent.jpg){width="80%"}

+Next, we will upload the HIPAA form on the same screen where we uploaded the consent form.
+Click on the green box that says *+Enable the e-Consent Framework for a survey.*

 Next we need to get a snapshot pdf of the signed HIPAA form.